-This subject will introduce students to basic concepts and skills in drawing.
-Students will be encouraged to understand both the inter-relationship of form and content and the creative possibilities of various media and techniques.
+This subject will introduce students to basic concepts and skills in printmaking.
+Students will be encouraged to understand both the inter-relationships of form and content and the creative possibilities of various media and techniques.
 The importance of analytical observation will be emphasised.
-Students will be expected to attain a basic competence in drawing by the end of session.
+Students will be expected to attain a basic competence in printmaking by the end of session.
+Studio health and safety and the appropriate handling and presentation of prints will be covered.